kennmai/kennmai/README.md

 🏫 Masters student at the University of CA, Berkeley studying Information & Data Science

-🧑‍💻 Come from a background in strategy consulting, tech modernization, data science for tech, retail & consumer product industries
+🧑‍💻 Come from a background in tech consulting, machine learning, and data science for tech, retail & consumer product industries

 🤝🏼 Proven success leading teams, navigating ambiguous challenges, and establishing trust with diverse clients

-💞️ Looking to collaborate on data science projects centered on privacy and personalized entertainment experiences
+💻 Looking to collaborate on data science projects centered on privacy and personalized entertainment experiences?
+Connect with me!

-💻 Connect with me on LinkedIn: https://www.linkedin.com/in/maia-kennedy/

 ## Data Science Portfolio
 ### Projects